 Degree awarded: Master of Engineering in Logistics and Supply Chain Management from the University of Zaragoza (own degree/estudio propio) and Graduate Certificate in Logistics & Supply Chain Management from the MIT Global Scale Network

-- August 5-9: Arrival in Zaragoza, Spain , ZLC Registration
+- Mid August: Arrival in Zaragoza, Spain , ZLC Registration

-- May 21: Deadline to submit Thesis Executive Summary & Presentation
+- Third weke of May: Deadline to submit Thesis Executive Summary & Presentation

 - First week of June: Commencement Ceremony